All winners of the current competition will be announced on this page with links to all previous competition winners and specially commended entries.

 Photograph by Andrew Davies, 2007

-To see previous winners and read the judges' comments use the links below:
+To see lists of previous winners and read some of the winning poems, plus the judges’ comments use the links below: